jd-bender/Java/Asteroids Game/readme.md

-Object-oriented asteroids game using Codename1 framework.
+Graphical asteroids game using Codename1 framework.
 Launchable from any IDE using Codename1.